MouseLand/Kilosort/README.md

 ### Instructions

-If you have an older `kilosort` environment you can remove it with `conda env remove -n kilosort` before creating a new one.
+These instructions are written for use with Anaconda distributions of python and the `conda` environment manager.
+We find this to be the most user-friendly approach.
+If you prefer to use a different environment manager and need help with installation, please create a new issue to ask for assistance.

 1. Install an [Anaconda](https://www.anaconda.com/products/distribution) distribution of Python.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
 2. Open an anaconda prompt / command prompt which has `conda` for **python 3** in the path
 3. Create a new environment with `conda create --name kilosort python=3.9`.
 Python 3.10 should work as well.
+If you have an older `kilosort` environment you can remove it with `conda env remove -n kilosort` before creating a new one.
 4. To activate this new environment, run `conda activate kilosort`
 5. To install kilosort and the GUI, run `python -m pip install kilosort[gui]`.
 If you're on a zsh server, you may need to use `python -m pip install "kilosort[gui]" `.
-6. Instead of 5, you can install the minimal version of kilosort with `python -m pip install kilosort`.
+6. Instead of step 5, you can install the minimal version of kilosort with `python -m pip install kilosort`.
 7. Next, if the CPU version of pytorch was installed (will happen on Windows), remove it with `pip uninstall torch`
 8. Then install the GPU version of pytorch `conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia`

 Note you will always have to run `conda activate kilosort` before you run kilosort.
-If you want to run jupyter notebooks in this environment, then also `conda install jupyter` or `pip install notebook`, and `python -m pip install matplotlib`.
+If you want to run jupyter notebooks in this environment, then also `conda install jupyter` or `pip install notebook`.

 ### Debugging pytorch installation

 If step 8 does not work, you need to make sure the NVIDIA driver for your GPU is installed (available [here](https://www.nvidia.com/Download/index.aspx?lang=en-us)).
-You may also need to install the CUDA libraries for it, we recommend [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive).
+You may also need to install the CUDA libraries for it.
+We recommend [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) if it's compatible with your graphics card, since that is what we use for testing and development.

 If pytorch installation still fails, follow the instructions [here](https://pytorch.org/get-started/locally/) to determine what version of pytorch to install.
-The Anaconda install is strongly recommended on Windows, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
-For instance this command will install the 11.8 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because kilosort doesn't require them):
+The Anaconda install is strongly recommended on Windows.
+Choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 11.8).
+For instance, this command will install the 12.4 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because kilosort doesn't require them):

 ``
-conda install pytorch pytorch-cuda=11.8 pynvml -c pytorch -c nvidia ``
+conda install pytorch pytorch-cuda=12.4 pynvml -c pytorch -c nvidia ``

 This [video](https://www.youtube.com/watch?v=gsixIQYvj3U) has step-by-step installation instructions for NVIDIA drivers and pytorch in Windows (ignore the environment creation step with the .yml file, we have an environment already, to activate it use `conda activate kilosort`).